 The French Connection features a brief scene in which the main character, Detective Popeye Doyle, is dressed as a mall santa while on the job.
 While making a drug bust, he pursues the dealer, then proceeds to kick the absolute shit out of him.

-In the movie Rise Of The Guardians, Santa dual-wields sabres, associates with yetis, has Naughty and Nice tattooed on his forearms, and by his accent is probably a Husky Russkie.
+In the movie Rise of the Guardians, Santa (referred to by his last name, North) dual-wields sabres, associates with yetis, has Naughty and Nice tattooed on his forearms, and by his accent is probably a Husky Russkie.
 (The movie depict the Easter Bunny as badass too, along with many similar characters.)
 Enjoy.

 In the movie "Two Front Teeth", Santa battles Vampire Santa with martial arts.
 And it is AWESOME.